Type 130 Braunschweig Corvette

 In case of conflict against the Warsaw Pact, the German Navy had to wage a war of multiple skirmishes, extremely brief raids which explains that the German must provide of a large force of missile ships, nearly 40 ships that have served in the German Navy.
 These ships were ideally suited when it was necessary to attack Polish, East German and Soviet navies in the Baltic.
 Bhen it is necessary to protect the commercial traffic in the Strait of Gibraltar (operation Active Endeavour), prevent Hizbollah from shipping weapons, or hunt down pirates and terrorists off the coast of Yemen and Djibouti, these patrol boats are totally outdated because they are unable to meet the new challenges post 9 / 11: the projection of power and special operations support.

+In December 2001, Germany placed an order for five K130 corvettes based on the MEKO A design from the Arge K130 consortium.
 The German Navy decided to replace its missile patrol Type 143B Albatros, which entered into service in the 1970s, with a series of corvettes multi-mission, much larger (1500 tonnes compared with 300 tonnes for patrollers) which was to undertake the following tasks : protection of maritime routes against terrorism and piracy, defence of territorial waters, monitoring and recognition in the littoral environment, combat on the high seas, support operations ashore in particular special forces.
 These specifications and this research resulted in the Type 130 series of multi-mission corvettes.

 The specification of the new Class 130 generation of corvettes for the German Navy, defined on a competitive basis, was finalised with the descision of the German Ministry of Defence to open contractual negotiations with the ARGE K130 for the building of 5 corvettes.
 The building contract was signed on 13 December 2001.
 The program originally envisaged the construction of fifteen ships, but the program was reduced to five units due to budgetary restrictions.
 The ARGE K130 brings together the shipyards Friedrich Lürssen Werft (FLW) and Thyssen Nordseewerke (TNSW), under the overall control of Blohm + Voss (B+V).
 The construction program is divided among three manufacturers sites, the front part of the hull is built in Nordsweerke in Emden, the rear superstructure at Blohm & Voss and Lürssen.